Mastercard/direct-services-access-reference-app/README.md

     | `/services` | POST | [ECommerceRequest](docs/ECommerceRequest.md) | [ECommerceResponse](docs/ECommerceResponse.md) |

 > Case 3: [IN-PERSON](https://developer.mastercard.com/direct-service/documentation/parameters/inperson/)
+  - An In-Person request performs a Mastercard Digital Enablement Service (MDES) detokenization and crypto validation service for cardholders using digital devices for in-store purchases via Contactless and Dynamic Magnetic Stripe payment methods.
   - User performs an API request for a transaction using a digital token in person.
   - Refer to model classes for field level information.